- 1 About the X-Plane Framerate Test

 The framerate test is controlled by command-line options.
 Please note that options and preferences discussed here are accurate for RC3 but may be subject to change in the future.

-To run a framerate test, you use the option:
+To run a framerate test, you use the command-line option:

 Where N is a number indicating the FPS test to be run.
 The FPS tests are pre-built settings.
 The basic framerate test will run for 90 seconds: